Guide: The Best Mattress for Fibromyalgia (+ Tips for Great Sleep)

 On Back with Raised Knees

-Although the stomach may turn the neck and cause stress there is relief for fibro sufferers who want to sleep on the stomach.
-Instead of using a pillow under the head, place the pillow under the stomach.
-This helps to prevent the back from arching the wrong way, thus reducing pressure and pain.
+Contrary to some suggestions, sleeping on your stomach may work for you with the right modifications.
+Instead of using a pillow under your head, place it under your stomach.
+This prevents the back from arching the wrong way, thus reducing pressure and pain.

-- Exercising on a regular basis in the morning hours can help relieve overall pain and give one a better sleep at nighttime.
-Exercise will stretch the muscles and get them going for the day and will, in turn, also promote a better sleep pattern.
+- Exercise regularly.
+Try incorporating an exercise routine into your morning.
+This will help you stretch your muscles and get them going for the day and will, in turn, promote a better sleep pattern.

-- Try to keep to a regular routine of what time you go to bed as well as the time you wake.
+- Stick to a routine.
+This routine should include a regular bedtime and wake time.
 Also, make sure to only sleep as much as your body requires to be fueled for the day.
-Too long of sleep time can lead to broken sleep patterns.
-A good sleep routine will help the body’s circadian cycling and help normalize sleeping.
+Too much sleep can lead to broken sleep patterns.

 Are there specific mattress pads and toppers that can help with fibromyalgia pain?